uneeb1/todo_app/README.md

 git clone https://github.com/uneeb1/todo_app.git
 Navigate to the project directory: cd todo_app

 Install dependencies:
 flutter pub get

 Usage
 Run the app on an emulator or connected device: flutter run
 The app should launch on your device/emulator, allowing you to interact with it.
-Screenshots
-Include screenshots of the app to showcase its features.

 Acknowledgments